sproft/MetBaN/README.md

 The script will then convert the database into a format that can be used by ObiTools.
 Usage:
 •	drop the script in the folder you wish to download the gene bank into
-•	run using bash (requires around 271G) `./download_EMBL
+•	run using bash (requires around 271GB) `./download_EMBL`
-•	a list of taxonomic devisions can be specified if the user wishes to only download a part of the database
+•	a list of taxonomic divisions can be specified if the user wishes to only download a part of the database
 •	the folder “EMBL” can be deleted safely after successful conversion of the EMBL database into a format that can be used by ObiTools

 taxonomic divisions that can be specified in any combination include: